security-force-monitor/fmtrpt_data/README.md

 |4|`_deduplicateXML`|XML files in `output/202407121057/3_xml_errors`|XML files to `output/202407121057/4_xml_dedup`|Uses `xmlstarlet` (`xml`) to execute an Extensible Stylesheet Language Transformation (XSLT) (outlined in `src/deduplicate_training_items.xsl`) which groups attributes inside each training item and re-groups the dataset by country and program name.|
 |5|`_generateOutput`|XML files in `output/202407121057/4_xml_dedup`|XML files in `output/202407121057/5_xml_tsv`|Uses `xmlstarlet` (`xml`) to transforms deduplicated XML into a single flat TSV output for that section/region's data.|

 The aim is to get to the point where the process works cleanly from `0` or `1` through to `5`.
-Most of your time will be spent massaging the various cleanup steps in `_cleanXML`: the linter in `_errorCheckXML` is unforgiving!
+Most of your time will be spent massaging the various cleanup steps in `_cleanXML` to export cleanly and structured data: the linter in the `_errorCheckXML` step is unforgiving!

 Let's dive into what `_cleanXML` does in this script.
 The `_cleanXML` subroutine is made up of a set of sequential steps all of which solve a specific problem in turning the raw, verbose XML taken from the PDFs into nested XML that we can process effectively.
 Here's the function:

 ```
 _cleanXML () {

-	# main cleanup sequence

 	cat output/"${r}"/1_pdf_xml/"${y}_${t}_fmtrpt.xml" \
 		| _firstFixes \